torin-stephen/FlocusTweaks/README.md

 - `option3`: Adds plus features to the priorities menu in the focus mode.
 - `option4`: Adds plus features to the music tab, allowing custom playlists.
 - `option5`: Adds a timer to the focus dash.
+- `option6`: Adds ability to change display name in profile settings.

 ## Note